mstrutt/jekyll-portfolio/2013-08-11-converting-from-less-to-sass.markdown

 ## Starting with LESS

 Initially I fell down on the [LESS](http://lesscss.org/) side of this divide, the main reason being the ease of it.
-All you have to do is include the javascript file and you're away.
+All you have to do is include the JavaScript file and you're away.
 Syntactically it's a whole lot easier to use as well, there's almost no extra syntax to learn, and writing custom mixins takes no time at all.

 With the extra syntax to learn, and the additional setup on any machine I wanted to dev from, I never really gave [SASS](http://sass-lang.com/) much of a look.
 That is until I started back at work.
 The first project I got put on starting back at MICROS already had SASS integrated into it, so I had the opportunity to give it a proper trial.